-NOTE: The outrigger box assembly weighs approximately 9495 lb (4307 kg).
+NOTE: The outrigger box assembly weighs approximately 4307 kg (9495 lb).

 - 1. Attach an adequate lifting device with lifting slings to the lifting lugs provided on each end of the outrigger box. - Lift and position the outrigger box parallel with the rear or front of the carrier. - 3.
 Connect the carrier external electrical connector to the outrigger external connection.